underware-gg/endlessquest/AI/GenerativeArt.md

 * Generated images do not need a specific background, and likely work better if portraits are requested in a consistent art style
 * Each terrain type should specify a custom prefix and a suffix, which it can use to guide the generation towards a distinctive but consistent art style for that room type.

-They should be a square aspect ratio, e.g. 512x512, and is intended to be used as an NPC portrait.
+They should be a square aspect ratio, e.g. 256x256 or 512x512, and is intended to be used as an NPC portrait.

 # Example Prompts (DALL-E)